 Oil on canvas

-This painting, one of Rita Angus’s largest, features a portrait of the English composer Ralph Vaughan Williams.
-His connection with Aotearoa came through Victoria University Professor of Music Frederick Page (his wife Evelyn Page also did a Vaughan Williams portrait) and composer Douglas Lilburn, both of whom studied with him.
-The pacifist Lilburn lived only doors away from Angus, first in the suburb of Clifton, near Sumner beach, Ōtautahi, and later in Thorndon, Te Whanganui-a-Tara.
+This painting, one of Rita Angus’s largest, centres on a portrait of the English composer Ralph Vaughan Williams.
+He was connected to Aotearoa through Victoria University Professor of Music Frederick Page (his wife Evelyn Page also did a Vaughan Williams portrait) and composer Douglas Lilburn, both of whom studied with him.
+Angus and Lilburn were close friends and, for a time, lovers.
+They lived close to one another over a number of years, first in the suburb of Clifton, near Sumner beach, Ōtautahi, and later in Thorndon, Te Whanganui-a-Tara.